If you do not find the answer to your question here, please contact our Education Team who will be happy to help.

-- Contact the Education Team to check availability of day and time you'd like.
+- Contact the Education Team to check the availability of the day and time you'd like.
 We will get in touch with you and let you know if your preferred date and time is available.
-If it isn't available, we will offer you alternatives dates.
+If it isn't available, we will offer you alternative dates.

 - We'll send you a provisional date with a booking form for you to complete and send back to us.

 - Your booking is only confirmed once you've received a confirmation email from us.

 - Nearer to the date of your visit, you will be sent a payment reference form and a timetable for your day with us.